 - Does the tool need to be built, or will it be purchased off the shelf?

-Eligible expenses for social science and humanities tools include expenses that are directly linked to achieving the objectives for which the grant is being awarded.
-The total funding requested for the tool(s), including any training that may be required to operate it, cannot exceed the maximums described in Avenues of Available Funding above.
+Eligible expenses for social sciences and humanities tools include expenses that are directly linked to achieving the objectives for which the grant is being awarded.
+The total funding requested for the tool(s), including any training that could be required to operate it, cannot exceed the maximums described in the Avenues of available funding section.